ainaraguerraf/Data_Analytics_bootcamp_labs/UNIT 6 - ADVANCED TABLEAU, SQL, EXCEL/3. lab-lod-expressions-dashboards-master/readme.md

 # Lab | LOD expressions and Dashboards

+# Results

+For the results of this lab you can review the Tableau File that you have in this folder or click [here](https://public.tableau.com/app/profile/ainara.guerra/viz/lablodexpressions_AinaraGuerra/Dashboard1?publish=yes).
+***

 In this lab you will continue working with the same Tableau workbook from the last lab (lab for 6.2).
 As a quick reminder, you were using `abTesting.csv` as well as `case_study_ab_test.md` files.
 If you need to give one more look to the case study file, you can find it in the `files_for_lab/case_study_ab_test.md`.

 ### Instructions